 - Musical Daughters of Eli: Women Pioneers at Yale, Gilmore Music Library and online, curated by Richard Boursy (Research Archivist, Gilmore Music Library), Feb.
 25 - April 30, 2019.

-- The Walls are Tumbling Down: Coeducation in Yale College, Memorabilia Room, Sterling Memorial Library, curated by Michael Lotstein (University Archivist, Manuscripts and Archives) and Carly Sheehan (Art School ’20), July 22 – Oct.
+- When the Walls are Tumbling Down: Coeducation in Yale College, Memorabilia Room, Sterling Memorial Library, curated by Michael Lotstein (University Archivist, Manuscripts and Archives) and Carly Sheehan (Art School ’20), July 22 – Oct.
 18, 2019.

 - The First University Art School: 150 Years of the Yale School of Art, curated by Miko McGinty (’93 BA, ’98 MFA) and Mar González Palacios (Associate Director, Arts Library Special Collections), Sept.
 20, 2019 - Jan, 18, 2020